7 Easy Breakfast Ideas to Get Some Fruit and Veggies Into Your Kids

 - Spinach Smoothie

 Lisa Mase-Syragakis, creator of the healthy eating website The Vegan Mom, suggests a vegetable and fruit smoothie for breakfast.
 This is an especially easy breakfast fix if your family is vegetarian or vegan.
 Mase-Syragakis says, "The healthiest and easiest vegan breakfast comes from a blender!
 Smoothies pack protein, iron and antioxidants in a tasty drink.
 Throw in some fresh spinach, a frozen banana, strawberries, chia seeds, raw cashews and some almond milk.
 Blend it up and enjoy!"
+You can also leave this recipe for babysitters for an easy way to load the hungry kids up with vitamins!

 - Fruit Skewers and Dip